derickchiappo/derickchiappo/README.md

-- 👋 Hi, I’m @derickchiappo
+- 👋 Hi, I’m Derick Chiappo and I am an PhD candidate at Imperial College London
 - 👀 I’m interested in data science and large clinical datasets
 - I'm currently using R to analyse clinical datasets and microarray datasets
 - 🌱 I’m currently learning R to analyse RNA-Seq datasets